Chapter IX: Earning your wings

 As I reached the top and peered down, I noticed the fall was much greater than it looked from the bottom.
 My excitement turned into nervousness and then fear.
 What if I failed to take flight?
 What if...
 As if sensing and interrupting my thoughts, Kerian nudged and nuzzled me.

-<I will be with you.> Those words had a much needed calming effect on me.
+Those words had a much needed calming effect on me.
 Gaining confidence, I approached the edge.
 I got ready and then I jumped.
 Because this was a shorter fall that the one in our dreams, I had to start flapping sooner.
 "Don't flap too fast or you'll tire quickly, but don't flap to slow or you won't rise."
 Drulkar's wise words echoed in my mind.
 I beat my wings hard.
 Twice.
 Thrice.
 Only then did I dare look down.
 When I did, my heart leaped.
 I was flying!
 I let out a loud roar of joy.
 It felt wonderful to be airborne.
 I felt so free.
 I looked behind me and saw Kerian flying too.
 I turned around and hovered.
 Before she could react, I nuzzled and licked her midair.
 She was surprised, but returned the affection.

 We soon started playing games in the air.
 As Drulkar had said, the game of 'catch' became much more interesting.
 However, we soon became tired, as our wings didn't have the necessary endurance for long flights yet.
 That'd come with time.
 But wow, our first experience was overwhelming.
 I could barely contain my joy at the wondrous feeling that came from flying.
 Kerian seemed to be feeling the same.